petrvanblokland/DesignDesignSpace/Site.md

 * Or program the manual in PageBot
 * Simulate a graphic design studio
 * Fill a Moleskine with 100 sketch pages.
 Then select the best.
-* …

 #### In 1 month?
 * Develop a PageBot publication
 * Improve your sketching skills
+* Make some RoboFont tools
-* Design design education tools
+* Design design education tools, such as games and feedback models
 * Do almost any design project that can be done in a month.
-* …

 #### In 1 year?
 * Become an independent typographer with some experience.
-* Improve experience as type designer
+* Improve experience as type designer.
+Or design educator.
-* Or design educator
+* Design Variable Font design spaces.
-* Or a designer knowing how to write code.
+* Become a designer, who knows how to write code.
-* Or know how to communicatie with professional programmers
+* Or how to communicatie with professional programmers
-* You can ask a lot of relevant questions to your self.
+* You can ask a lot of relevant questions to yourself.
 Accepting that the answers take some more time.
+* Design deep spaces.

 ~~~Python
 page = doc.newPage(title='How', name='how.html', template='home')